Jonathan2251/lbd/source/gpu.rst

 and Phong shading on OpenGL api are here [#smoothshadingex]_.
-Since the hardware of graphic card and software graphic driver can be replaced, the compiler is run on-line meaning driver will compile the shaders program when it is run at first time and kept in cache after compilation.
+Since the hardware of graphic card and software graphic driver can be replaced, the compiler is run on-line meaning driver will compile the shaders program when it is run at first time and kept in cache after compilation [#on-line]_.

 The shaders program is C-like syntax and can be compiled in few mini-seconds, add up this few mini-seconds of on-line compilation time in running OpenGL